 Some guys seem to think that girls should only relate to the masculine with some sort of fearful reverence – that’s not how it is at all.
 It’s an interplay between two energies – sure one is leading, more dominant etc. but the relationship is not antagonistic – it’s complementary.
 (At least, it’s a lot more fun that way.)

 What’s more, joking about something is an effective way to highlight it without the vulnerability that comes with talking about it openly and honestly.
-So next time a girl jokes about how you go to the gym or something… it’s probably just because she likes it.
+So next time a girl jokes about how you go to the gym or something… it may just be because she likes it.

 Angry dragon = Scared cat